wp-plugins/heyyou/readme.txt

 Donate link: http://wordpress.org/donate
 Tags: custom post types for pages, Wordpress developer framework, posts in page Requires at least: 3.0
-Tested up to: 3.4.1
+Tested up to: 3.4.2
-Stable tag: 1.3.1
+Stable tag: 1.3.2

-heyyou is a plugin framework that supplies resources for rapid development & adds unique dynamic custom post types directly in a Wordpress Page
+heyyou is a plugin adds unique dynamic custom post types directly in a Wordpress Page & a framework that supplies options for rapid development

 == Description ==

 ** If you expereince any issues: before rating, please contact: we will help you **

-This plugin (currently in alpha stage) is intended as a developers framework - it's goal to turn Wordpress into more of a CMS by adding a wide range of functionalities, settings, and functions to easily:
+This plugin (currently in beta stage) is intended as a developers framework - it's goal to turn Wordpress into more of a CMS by adding a wide range of functionalities, settings, and functions to easily:

 1. Add (dynamic) Custom Post Types directly within a Wordpress Page - below the pages main content
 2. Serve as a Development Framework - housing an assortment of presets with an extensive admin settings page